nileshhshinde29/myNotes/notes/Promise/JsQuestions.md

 - temporal dead zone
 - Strict mode in react js
 - is javascript is single threaded or Multithreaded.
+- What is webpack?

 # CSS:

 - What are the selectors?
+- what is flex box?
 - How many types can we write css?
 - CSS structure?
 - Box Model